Next.js setup guide

 The CLI dev

 command runs a server for your tasks.
-It will watches for changes in your /trigger
+It watches for changes in your /trigger

 directory and communicates with the Trigger.dev platform to register your tasks, perform runs, and send data back and forth.